pplmx/LearningDjango/README.md

 ```

 ## FYI
-If you wanna a much smaller image, maybe you can use the following:
+If you wanna a much smaller image, maybe you can use the following.
+BTW, I don't suggest you use the following in the development period, because its building is so slow.
 ```dockerfile
 FROM python:3.10-alpine
 WORKDIR /app